-Our Old Queen’s Head theatricals have frequently been known to sell out, and we only hold limited tickets on the door.
-We do recommend you reserve your seat in advance through WeGotTickets, using the button below.
+Please note, our Old Queen’s Head theatricals have frequently been known to sell out, and we only hold limited tickets on the door, so we heartily recommend you reserve your seats in advance through WeGotTickets.

-Monday 8th September, 8pm, The Old Queen’s Head ~ book here.
+Monday 13th April, 8pm, The Old Queen’s Head ~ book here.

-Sunday 14th September, 7pm, Leicester Square Theatre ~ book here.
+Sunday 26th April, 5pm, Leicester Square Theatre ~ book here.

-Sunday 14th December, 7pm, Leicester Square Theatre ~ book here.
+Sunday 24th May, 5pm, Leicester Square Theatre ~ book here.

 Payment: Tickets for our Old Queen’s Head shows are £6.50 in advance.
 You can pay on the door (£7), but we very rarely have space, so we highly recommend booking online.

 Leicester Square Theatre is in the heart of our Capital’s exciting West End.
-A short walk from Leicester Square tube station on both Northern & Piccadilly lines.
+A short walk from Leicester Square tube station on both the Northern & Piccadilly lines.